Tap to get financing

 Class C Office Buildings

-Class C buildings are often much older (often 20+ years), need substantial renovation or improvements, may have little to no parking, don't usually have elevators or central A/C, and are often located farther from desirable areas.
-A Class C building can sometimes be renovated to become a Class B building, but is unlikely to ever become Class A property due to its smaller size and less desirable location.
+Class C buildings are often much older (often 20 years or more), need substantial renovation or improvements, don't usually have elevators or central air conditioning, and are often located farther from desirable areas.
+A Class C building can sometimes be renovated to become a Class B building, but is unlikely to ever become Class A property — even with a complete overhaul — due to its smaller size and less desirable location.

 Class C buildings are more likely to be occupied by small, family-run businesses, or newer companies that cannot afford higher-quality space.
 Since Class C buildings occupy the lowest price point in the area, they typically offer below-market rents.